tyjyang/FCCee-Scalar-Boson/README.md

 cd FCCee-Scalar-Boson
 source setup.sh
 ```
+It should be noted here that you'd have to **remove any CMSSW setup** and start
+from a clean shell before `setup.sh` can properly install delphes.

 # Modules
 This repository provides pre-written functions that aims to modularize the
 analysis process and allow easy customization of the analysis workflow.